 - Nearly 300 families of the 1,600 listed in the phone book have Irish surnames.

-- Island historians say they are unsure of how many Irish Africans live on the island.
+- Island historians say they are unsure how many Irish Africans live there.

 - Back in 1678, more than half of the island’s population was Irish.